lclrc/lclrc.github.io/HammerIt.md

 ## Word Separation Window
 1. Copy: Click to copy the selected word and close the window
 2. Copy+: Click to copy the selected word and clear the selection automatically, you can continue to copy+.
-Suitable for copying multiple clips with clipboard
+Suitable for copying multiple clips with clipboard tweaks
 3. Select order/original order: click to switch whether the final output is in the original order or the selected order
 4. Translation: now support Built-in DeepL translation and Baidu api translation